gemrb/gemrb.github.io/_posts/_2026-03-31-gemrb-0-9-5-released.md

 On the game support side of things this release brings many improvements for IWD2, now considered as polished as the other games, several fixes for PST and more work on compatibility with the EEs.
 Support for BG2EE is still experimental, but the Shadows of Amn portion is known to be completable.

 Due to user feedback the SDL1 backend has not been deprecated, but provisionally updated.
-There is a plan to move to C++17 in the next release cycle.
+There is a wish to move to C++17 in the next release cycle.
 If this would negatively impact your platform, do let us know.

 Sources and packages are available.
 You can get them from [here](https://gemrb.org/Install).